spitbol/x64/docs/minimal.md

 *   6.2  PSC  _x,opv_

-Prepare character pointer for SCH *mvc* MCB
+Prepare character pointer for SCH MVC MCB

 _opv_ can be omitted it is zero.